Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: Results and discussion

-Similar to Fig.\,\ref{Fig:emuplot}, Fig.\,\ref{Fig:emu scalar plot} represents the upper limits of scalar and tensor operators.
-Again Tables-\ref{Tab:Operator_different-quark_indices} and \ref{Tab:Operator_same-quark_indices} guide us in understanding the results of this table.
-As before, $\CRmue$ proved to be the most sensitive process for the coefficient $[\cO]_{1211}$ of both scalar and tensor operators, with a limit $\sim 10^{-6} \GeV$.
-Since most of the observables under consideration involve $d$-type quark current, the scalar operator $\ledq$ receives significant constraints from several of those processes involving such current.
-Thus we find the process $\KLemu$ provides strongest constraints for several coefficients $([\cO]_{1212}, [\cO]_{1213}, [\cO]_{1222})$ of $\ledq$ operator.
-Likewise $[\cO]_{1231}, [\cO]_{1232}$ and $[\cO]_{1233}$ receive strongest constraints from several LFVBD processes involving the $b$ quark.
-To be specific, $[\ledq]_{1231}$ is constrained by $\BZmue$ $(\sim 10^{-4})$ whereas both $[\ledq]_{1232}$ $(\sim 10^{-4})$ and $[\ledq]_{1233}$ $(\sim 10^{-2})$ are constrained by $\Bsmue$ process.
-These results are quite interesting considering the fact that for such LFVBDs, NP is expected to contribute via scalar or tensor operators.
-The contribution of tensor operators is usually quite negligible in these LFV processes, and thus they receive very weak constraints, as is evident from the results of this table.
+Similar to Fig.\,\ref{Fig:emuplot}, Fig.\,\ref{Fig:emu scalar plot} represents the upper limits on WCs of scalar and tensor operators.
+Again Tables-\ref{Tab:Operator_different-quark_indices} and \ref{Tab:Operator_same-quark_indices} guide us in understanding the results of this figure.
+As before, $\CRmue$ proved to be the most sensitive process for the SMEFT WC $(\mathcal C_j)_{1211}$ of both scalar and tensor operator classes ($\mathcal C_j\in\{\mathcal C_{\ell edq},\mathcal C_{\ell equ}^{(1)},C_{\ell equ}^{(3)}\}$), with a limit $\sim 10^{-6} \GeV$.
+Since most of the observables under consideration involve $d$-type quark current, the scalar operator of class $\ledq$ receives significant constraints from several of those processes involving such current.
+Additionally, the CKM mixing (see Eq.(\ref{eq:CKMmixingS})) also makes the observable sensitive to WCs with different indices.
+Thus we find that the process $\KLemu$ provides the strongest constraints for several WCs of scalar class $(\mathcal C_{\ell edq})$, out of which, the relevent WCs $(\mathcal C_{\ell edq})_{1212,1221,2112,2121}$ are most constrained.
+Likewise $(\mathcal C_{\ell edq})_{1213,1231,2113,2131}$, and $(\mathcal C_{\ell edq})_{1223,1232,2123,2132}$ with $b$-$d$ and $b$-$s$ quark scalar FCNC, respectively, receive the strongest constraints from several LFVBD processes.
+To be specific, the former set of WCs is constrained by $\BZmue$ $(\sim 10^{-4})$ whereas, the latter set is constrained by $B_s\to e^\pm\mu^\mp$ process.
+The QFD WCs $(\ledq)_{1233,2133}$ $(\sim 10^{-2})$, are again constrained through CKM mixing.
+The contribution of $\mathcal{C}_{\ell equ}^{(1),(3)}$ is usually quite negligible in these LFV processes because they involve $u$-type quark current and thus they receive very weak constraints, as is evident from the results of this table.

+An interesting observation from Fig.\,\ref{Fig:emu scalar plot} is the strong constraint $(\sim 10^{-7})$ on $(\lequ3)_{1233,2133}$ coming from BR$(\mu\to e\gamma)$ and $\CRmue$.
+This is due to the contributions from the LEFT lepton-photon dipole operator ${C}_{e\gamma}$.
+The WC ${C}_{e\gamma}$ is related linearly to the leptonic dipole operators $\mathcal C_{eW}$ and $\mathcal C_{eB}$ (see Eq.(\ref{eq:cegammaMatching})), which are strongly dependent on these QFD tensor operators during RGE running in the following way,